Euronews: Post-NBC, Alpac Capital ownership, relocation to Brussels (2022–present)

 In November 2020, French newspaper Libération stated in an online article that Euronews had been producing an increasing amount of magazine content focusing on Dubai, and sponsored by the Dubai tourism board, which had allegedly caused staff discontent.
 Segments dedicated to Dubai were found to only have a brief sentence in small print indicating their sponsorship, which a Euronews spokesperson argued met French broadcast standards, rather than using the logo of the relevant institution as with other sponsored content.
 The article noted that this was likely a result of continued private divestment leading to influence from the International Media Investments (IMI) corporation, owned by Sheikh Mansour bin Zayed Al Nahyan of the ruling royal family of Abu Dhabi, which "discreetly" became a shareholder in 2017 and then signed a memorandum with Euronews the following year.
 The network would later conduct similar partnerships with Media City Qatar and the Saudi Tourism Authority, both state-owned, to produce relevant sponsored segments.

-As part of Euronews' digital growth post-NBC, the broadcaster has launched a series of online verticals dedicated to specific areas.
+During the 2020s, Euronews launched a series of online verticals dedicated to specific interests, citing a digital strategy.
 These include Euronews Green, Euronews Travel, Euronews Next, and Euronews Culture.

 In December 2021, reports surfaced that Lisbon-based Alpac Capital would buy an 88% controlling stake in Euronews from Egyptian telecoms magnate Naguib Sawiris.
 The sale was met with scrutiny as Alpac is allegedly linked to Prime Minister Viktor Orbán of Hungary through Mário David (the father of Alpac Capital's CEO Pedro Vargas David), who is a long-time associate, advisor and friend to Orbán.
 The acquisition was partly financed by funds from the Hungarian state, which asserted that the purchase would counter the media's "left-wing bias".
 According to Ágnes Urbán, director of the think tank Mertek Media Monitor, Euronews risked being exploited as a "pseudo-independent" media outpost of the government of Hungary, where it maintains a semblance of independence, but takes a "far less critical" stance with regard to Hungary and other so-called illiberal democracies.
 Euronews CEO Michael Peters and several of the network's employees subsequently affirmed that the new partnership would not encroach on its editorial independence.
 The purchase was finalised in July 2022, following approval from the French government.
 Guillaume Dubois, a former broadcasting director at LCI, took over as CEO in June 2022, prior to the purchase's completion.